campaslab/napari-stress/README.md

 # napari-stress

 This plugin allows to segment fluorescence-labelled droplets , determine the surface with a ray-casting approach and calculate the surface curvatures.
+It re-implements code in Napari that was written for [Gross et al. (2021): STRESS, an automated geometrical characterization of deformable particles for in vivo measurements of cell and tissue mechanical stresses](https://www.biorxiv.org/content/10.1101/2021.03.26.437148v1) and has been made public in [this repository](https://www.biorxiv.org/content/10.1101/2021.03.26.437148v1).

 ## Installation